s3ansh33p/codesubflags/README.md

 5. Check it's accessible such as with `docker exec -it ctfd_atr2025-nginx-1 curl http://piston_api:2000/api/v2/runtimes`

 You can change the RUNNER_URL environment variable to point to a different instance.

+Specify a template python file and data file in the admin UI.
+The data file will be passed when executing.